mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Later participants have less opportunity for transformative agency in terms of how their input transforms the context and structure of the learning design.

-This invites a question: is nurturing transformative agency by creating space for emergent practices sustainable or desireable for ongoing iterations?
+This invites a question: is nurturing transformative agency by creating space for emergent practices sustainable or desirable for ongoing iterations?

+To retain this potential for transformation it may be advantageous to keep some key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.

 How much of the learning design can/should be transferred to other settings.